We’ve all seen expensive tonic waters in the grocery store, but are they worth the price?

-[8-2016 – because I’ve noticed some of the ingredients have been tweaked a bit, I’ve brought our tasters together and repeated the comparison from a few years ago.
-This review reflects quite a few changes and some additions.
-Fever Tree doesn’t have quite as pithy a quality, and Hansen’s isn’t quite as good.
+[2-2018 – We just retested all of the tonic waters which had changes to the ingredient label – most of them.
+In addition, we added two more that have come out since our 2016 tasting.
+The results of these reviews reflect quite a few changes.
+Fever Tree doesn’t have quite as pithy a quality, and Hansen’s isn’t quite as good, so the notes have been updated to reflect that.
 Overall, prices on the boutique brands have dropped considerably, while the commercial brands have done the opposite.
 Changes in ingredients, cost, and taste have been noted below. ]